 Libraries have long been in the business of ensuring equitable access to information and resources.
 San Mateo County Libraries offer a path to closing the digital divide.
 Use of public computers in our libraries has plateaued at around 300,000 hours, while WiFi use has skyrocketed to over 2.2 million connections.
-An increasing number of patrons rely on personal laptops for in-library use or use their own devices while at our libraries.
+An increasing number of patrons rely on library laptops or use their own devices while at our libraries.
 We anticipate that these trends will continue.